-The loss of a baby due to miscarriage or still born can be an incredibly difficult experience for mothers and their partners.
-The love a mother and their partner can have for their baby, no matter how old, can be incredibly strong.

-Both will have emotionally invested during the pregnancy and therefore the news of a miscarriage or still born will come as a huge shock.
-Please be aware that there is a substantial amount of support available to both the mother and their partner, some resources on these topics can be found in Appendix C.
+If you lose your baby due to miscarriage or still birth, this can be an incredibly difficult experience for both you and your partner.
+The love you and your partner can have for your baby, no matter how old, can be incredibly strong.
+Both of you will have emotionally invested during the pregnancy and, therefore, the news of a miscarriage or still birth will come as a huge shock.
+Please be aware that there is a substantial amount of support available to both you and your partner.
+Some resources on these topics can be found in Appendix C.